truce-audio/truce-analyzer/README.md

 - **Diff** — show only the difference
 - **Both** — overlay + diff together (shown above)

-### Getting Started with A/B

-1. Insert Truce Analyzer before your plugin chain
-2. Double-click the instance name and rename it (e.g., "Before EQ")
-3. Insert another Truce Analyzer after your chain
-4. In the second instance, open the **Source** dropdown and select "Before EQ"
-5. The spectral difference appears immediately

-You can select multiple sources to compare against several points in your chain at once.
+You can also select multiple sources to compare against several points in your chain at once.

 ## Controls